Blog

 4. The Man Behind ak.dev

-Elena keeps a low profile — no flashy studio blog, just a minimalist Google Sites page with his games and a boilerplate privacy statement.
+Elena keeps a low profile with a minimalist Google Sites page for his games and privacy statements.
 What we do know:

 • Solo developer: code, design, and most 3D assets are done in-house; freelancers jump in only for trailer editing and localization.

-• Bootstrapped: revenue comes from in-app cosmetic purchases and occasional rewarded ads; there’s no publisher.
+• Bootstrapped: revenue comes from in-app cosmetic purchases and occasional rewarded ads; there is no publisher.

 • Community-first updates: patch notes often credit Discord usernames for bug finds, and fan-made bike mods sometimes get folded into official builds.